Governing body self-evaluation: Simple to complete and collate

 These options are useful if:

-However, a downside is the length of time needed to complete & collate the paperwork.
+However, a downside can be the length of time needed to complete & collate the paperwork.

 School governors self audit tool page 1